nktfh100/exercises-engine/README.md

-# Exercitia Latina

-This repository contains the source code for the Exercitia Latina website. (without the actual data)

-Although this was originally made for LLPSI, this is basically a "fill in the blanks" website, so it can be used for any such use case with practically no code changes.
+# Fill in the blanks engine

+This is a "Fill in the blanks" exercises engine that was originally built for Exercitia Latina.

 ## Deployment